wanlaiwang/electron-org-cn-doc/electron/api/web-contents.md

 * `headers` Object
 * `resourceType` String

-当有关请求资源的详细信息可用的时候发出事件。
-`status` 标识了 socket 链接来下载资源。
+Emitted when details regarding a requested resource are available. `status` indicates the socket connection to download the resource.

 #### Event: 'did-get-redirect-request'

-返回：
+返回:

 * `event` Event
 * `oldURL` String